 Expected Project Completion Date

 Construction of the building started in 2024.
-The project's expected opening is in 2026.
+The project is expected to be complete in 2026.

 Project Contact